 Our PML estimates are based on assumptions that are inherently subject to significant uncertainties and contingencies.
-These uncertainties and contingencies could cause actual losses to differ materially from those expressed above.
-We aim to reduce the potential for model error in a number of ways, foremost by ensuring that management's judgment supplements the model outputs.
-We also perform ongoing model validation both within our business units and through our catastrophe model validation unit.
+These uncertainties and contingencies can affect actual losses and could cause actual losses to differ materially from those expressed above.
+We aim to reduce the potential for model error in a number of ways, the most important of which is by ensuring that management's judgment supplements the model outputs.
+We also perform ongoing model validation at the line of business level and at the group level, including through our catastrophe model validation unit.
 These validation procedures include sensitivity testing of models to understand their key variables and, where possible, back-testing the model outputs to actual results.

-Our estimated net losses from peak zone catastrophes may change from period to period as a result of several factors, which include, but are not limited to, updates to vendor catastrophe models, changes in our own modeling, changes in our underwriting portfolios, changes to our reinsurance purchasing strategy and changes in foreign exchange rates.
+Estimated net losses from peak zone catastrophes may change from period to period as a result of several factors, which include, but are not limited to, updates to vendor catastrophe models, changes in our internal modeling, changes in our underwriting portfolios, changes to our reinsurance purchasing strategy and changes in foreign exchange rates.